ANNUAL UNIT ELECTION INFORMATION for the UNIT LEADER Year 2018

-- Have experienced 15 nights of Boy Scout camping while registered with a troop of team within the two years immediately prior to the election.
+- Have experienced 15 nights of Boy Scout camping while registered with a troop within the two years immediately prior to the election.
 The 15 nights must include one, but no more than one long-term camp consisting of at least five consecutive nights of overnight camping, approved and under the auspices and standards of the Boy Scouts of America.
 Only five nights of long-term camp may be credited toward the 15-night camping requirement.
 The balance of the camping nights (10 nights) must be overnight, weekend, or other short-term camps, at most, three nights.

 Adult Membership Qualifications

-Each year, upon holding a troop or team election for youth candidates that results in at least one youth candidate being elected, the unit committee may nominate registered unit adults, 21 years of age or older, to the lodge adult selection committee.
+Each year, upon holding a troop election for youth candidates that results in at least one youth candidate being elected, the unit committee may nominate registered unit adults, 21 years of age or older, to the lodge adult selection committee.
 The number of adults nominated can be no more than one-third of the number of youth candidates elected, rounded up where the number of youth candidates is not a multiple of three.
 In addition to the one-third limit, the unit committee may nominate the currently-serving unit leader (but not assistant leaders), as long as he or she has served as unit leader for at least the previous 12 months.
 Recommendations of the adult selection committee, with the approval of the scout executive, will be candidates for induction, provided the following conditions are fulfilled: